 Ovarian Torsion Surgery

 Going into surgery they weren’t sure exactly what they would find.
 From what I understand, the torsion had cut off the blood supply to my left ovary so it had to be removed along with my fallopian tube on that side.
 The dermoid cyst was supposedly larger than a baseball – crazy.
 Even crazier, I had a dermoid cyst even larger than a baseball on the right ovary too.
 They didn’t remove my right ovary, but they did remove all of the cysts in it so they won’t cause the same problem on the right side in the future.
-From everything the doctors have told me and all of our research, my fertility should not be affected since I still have at least a part of my right ovary.

 I ended up staying in the hospital two nights and due to COVID-19, Austin wasn’t allowed to be with me.
 Luckily the nursing staff was nice and took great care of me.
 They even wheeled me outside on the second day and let me see Austin for a little bit.
 That was really great since I hadn’t seen him since before my surgery.
 I will add here that it really stinks to be alone in the hospital.